OKaluza/fractured/docs/docs.rst

 - *@* Indicates to the formula parser that this is a parameter definition, must start with this symbol.
 - *Description* Enter the information you want to appear in the control label in this comment area on the line before the actual definition.
 This description can be left out, in which case the variable name will be used as a label instead.
 - *variable_name* Enter a variable name (containing only the characters a-z, A-Z, 0-9 and underscore _, must not start with a number) this is the name by which you will use this parameters value in the formula code.
-- *type* the type of value: bool, int, uint, real, float, complex, rgba, list, real_function, complex_function, bailout_function or expression
+- *type* the type of value: bool, int, uint, real, float, complex, rgba, list, real_function, complex_function, bailout_function, expression or define
 - *default* the default value that is inserted for the parameter if it has not been edited.

 **Parameter types explained**